rkj26/academic-kickstart/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I am 19 year old from India studying at Cambridge.
+My interests are in machine learning and deep learning.

 interests:
-- Artificial Intelligence
+- Deep Learning
-- Computational Linguistics
+- Information Theory
-- Information Retrieval
+- Reinforcement Learning

 education:
   courses: